Do you get annoyed with people coming to you with their problems?

 For business owners, solving other people’s problems and their own can get pretty tiresome, or even lead to resentment.
 As leaders, why should we embrace them?
 This episode shares an example of how stepping out to solve a customer problem can lead to a win-win-win situation.
 Yes, embracing problem solving leads to good things.

 Business Owners are Leaders

-Scott shares an example of a client calling him up for help solving a difficult problem serving the client’s customer.
+Scott shares an example of a client calling him up for help to solve a difficult problem of serving the client’s customer.
 It became a small journey of accepting the challenge, working together on the solution, and creating a new service product to meet challenging limitations.
 While not easy to figure out, the end result was a win-win-win for all parties.

 - Quote from General Collin Powell by Oren Harai.